miku/ftpup/README.md

 A tiny server serving files from FTP over HTTP.
 Written as a workaround for a (hopefully temporary) networking issue.

+One *ftpup* instance will proxy exactly one FTP server only.

 ![](ftp.png)

 ## Usage